ghalib-bello/4Dsurvival/4Dsegment/README.md

 #### Covariate data
 Covariate data must be structured in the form of a CSV file satisfying the following requirements (see a [sample file](sample_files/covariates_sample.csv) for an example):

-1. first column must be named 'ID'
+1. First column must be named 'ID' and contain subject IDs
-2. he
+2. All covariates should be numeric.
+No characters should be used.
+Categorical variables (e.g. sex, race/ethnicity) must be coded as numerals
+3. The data should not contain missing or infinite values